 The whole festival is named after the Yorkshire born horse that is Dante.
 Throughout the mid-forties, Dante was widely regarded as one of the best flat runners in the world.
 He was able to see success at the Middle Park Stakes in 1944, following a win at the Coventry Stakes early in the season.

 But, it was the horses performance at the 1945 Derby at Epsom that propelled the horse to stardom.
-Dante was so impressive in the race that he won with a major eye infection.
-He went on to race in the 2,000 Guineas, but here suffered his one and only defeat.
-He ended with a record of 9 races and 8 victories, before the eye condition eventually forced early retirement for the horse and then went off to stud.
+Dante was so impressive in the race and even won with a major eye infection.
+He had previously raced in the 2,000 Guineas, but here he suffered his one and only defeat.
+Dante ended with a record of nine races and eight victories, before the eye condition eventually forced early retirement before going off off to stud.

 Musidora: A Double Classic Winner

-Like Dante, Musidora is another hugely popular horse in Yorkshire and dominated races just a few years after Dante’s success in the late forties.
-She went on to win both the 1,000 Guineas and the Epsom Oaks in the same and remains to this day one of few horses to have done so.
+Like Dante, Musidora is another hugely popular horse in Yorkshire and dominated races just a few years after Dante’s successes in the late forties.
+She went on to win both the 1,000 Guineas and the Epsom Oaks and remains to this day one of few horses to have done so.

-After she failed to place in her next three races, she was returned with a record of 12 races and 4 wins to her name.
+After she failed to place in her next three races, she was returned with a record of twelve races and four wins to her name.
 Whilst there have been horses with higher number of wins, there are few that can say that they’ve been able to win Classics such as the 1,000 Guineas and the Epsom Oaks just a few weeks apart.